GIVE US A CALL and ask about FREE SHIPPING in the lower 48 states on orders over $99

 Silver Soothing Drops

-My Grandma’s Medicine Chest – Making The Old New Again
+Grandma’s Old Medicine Chest – Making The Old New Again

 The early pioneers had a variety of herbal remedies and concoctions that they used to treat various ailments.
-Some of these remedies are still in use today, while others have been replaced by more modern medicines.
+People still use some of these remedies today, while modern medicines have replaced others.

 Some of the most common compounds, herbs, and spices used by the early pioneers included:

-While many of these compounds, herbs, and spices are still used today, they have been replaced by more modern medicines in most cases.
+Although people still use many of these compounds, herbs, and spices today, modern medicines have replaced them in most cases.
 However, some people still prefer to use natural remedies, and there is a growing trend of people interested in herbal medicine.

 Medicine shows were a common occurrence in the United States during the 1800s.
 These shows were traveling salesmen who would sell various medicines and cures to the public.